Timii-i/Habits/README.md

 Habits is a mobile application written in Kotlin to help you form good habits.

 You can create goals and reminders for each goal to regularly remind yourself what you are currently working towards.
-You can also create notes to structure your life better and read motivational quotes or tips on how form good habits.
+You can also create notes to structure your life better and read motivational quotes or tips on how to form good habits.

 ### How To Use